ca4ti/bind9/doc/arm/reference.rst

            TKEY token (remainder of packet)

        The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.

+.. namedconf:statement:: inline-update-policy
+   :tags: transfer
+   :short: Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc.

+   This is identical to :any:`update-policy` but applies to the signed instance of an inline zone.
+The client must also be in the :any:`allow-inline-update` acl for this to take effect.

 .. _multiple_views: